 2014 – Implements new curriculum with majors in Journalism, Strategic Communications, Cinema & Television Arts, Communication Design and Media Analytics

-2015 – Partnering with business school on new M.S. in Management degree track in Corporate Communications
+2015 – Partners with business school on new M.S. in Management degree track in Corporate Communications

 Communication is central to our lives and to our world.
 Our mission is to prepare students to be exemplary communicators in an increasingly diverse, interactive and global age.